 What to Do About Dry Mouth

-- Never miss your dental cleaning and as your hygienist for recomendations.
+- Never miss your dental cleaning and as your hygienist for recommendations.

 - Always make sure you are drinking plenty of water throughout the day to stay hydrated, even if you aren't thirsty.
 We recommend keeping a reusable water bottle with you at all times and regularly refilling it.

 - Ask your doctor about other medications that don’t cause dry mouth.
-Do not stop taking a medication without consulting your doctor.
+Do not stop taking the medication without consulting your doctor.

 - If you smoke, drink alcohol, or do drugs recreationally–quit!

 - Brush and floss your teeth every day, and use an alcohol-free lubricating mouthwash specially-formulated to combat mouth dryness.

 - Ask us about saliva substitutes or medications that stimulate the production of saliva.

 Dry Mouth Treatment in Oakville